You Don’t Have to be an Accountant to Forecast Your Cash Flow

 Why Excel you may ask?
 Frankly, I already had the beginnings of it from the tool I had developed for my own business; but more importantly I wanted to use a tool that most small businesses would already have and be at least somewhat comfortable using.
 Additionally, this allows for the workbook to be installed on each owner’s own computer, thus avoiding any security concerns about their data being on the web and potentially exposed to prying eyes.
 I also wanted to keep the development cost to a minimum so I can offer it at a very attractive cost for small businesses, especially those just getting started.

-You can go the the menu item Store to purchase a license and download the workbook to get started.
+Within er2app.com, you can go to the menu item “Store” to purchase a license, download the workbook and get started.